Integrated Security Minor

 As the concept of security if inherently interdisciplinary, the minor is designed to be highly accessible to students of all majors across the university.

-This minor is hosted by the Department of Political Science in collaboration with numerous other departments across Virginia Tech.
+This minor is hosted by the Academy of Transdisciplinary Studies in collaboration with numerous other departments across Virginia Tech.

 1a - Advanced/Applied Discourse